NayanDZ/Web/README.md

 ***5.1 Testing Directory traversal/file include***

-  Directory traversal (also known as file path traversal) is a vulnerability that allows an attacker to read arbitrary files on the server that is running an application. e.x: back-end systems file, application code & data, credentials and sensitive operating system files.
+  Directory traversal (a.k. file path traversal) is a vulnerability that allows an attacker to read arbitrary files on the server that is running an application. e.x: back-end systems file, application code & data, credentials and sensitive operating system files.

   Unix: `../`(../../etc/passwd) and Windows: both `../ and ..\` (..\..\windows\win.ini) are valid directory traversal sequences.